lmorg/murex/docs/commands/stdin.md

 > Please note this is also how `test` works.

-_murex_ named pipes can also represent network sockets, files on a disk or any other read and/or write endpoint.
-Custom builtins can also be written in Golang to support different abstractions so your _murex_ code can work with those read or write endpoints transparently.
+Murex named pipes can also represent network sockets, files on a disk or any other read and/or write endpoint.
+Custom builtins can also be written in Golang to support different abstractions so your Murex code can work with those read or write endpoints transparently.

 To see the different supported types run